Is Hardwood Floor Expansion Gap Really Necessary?

 Hardwood Floors Magazine and Purdue University experimented using a sample of solid oak and engineered wood flooring.
 You can read the details of the experiment in the article, Expansion of Solid and Engineered Rift White Oak Flooring with Increase in Moisture Content.

-The experiment included two separate tests using a sample of 4-inch solid rift-cut white oak flooring and another sample of 4-inch rift-cut engineered wood flooring with a 4-mil sawn wear layer and an 11-ply platform.
+The experiment included two separate tests using a sample of 4-inch solid rift-cut white oak hardwood flooring and another sample of 4-inch rift-cut engineered hardwood flooring with a 4-mil sawn wear layer and an 11-ply platform.
 The samples were left outside but covered to react naturally to the temperature and humidity.

 The wood expansion and contraction chart below shows the results.

-The results showed that engineered flooring expanded about three times less than solid oak.
-The oak flooring sample expanded in width 0.064 inches or about 1/16 of an inch (about 1.6%) when the humidity changed from 7.4 percent to 14.8 percent moisture content.
+The results showed that engineered wood flooring expanded about three times less than solid oak.
+The oak wood flooring sample expanded in width 0.064 inches or about 1/16 of an inch (about 1.6%) when the humidity changed from 7.4 percent to 14.8 percent moisture content.

-However, the engineered flooring expanded just 0.02 inches or 0.5%.
-The cross laminates in the base material accounted for the lower wood expansion and contraction.
+However, the engineered wood flooring expanded just 0.02 inches or 0.5%.
+The cross laminates in the base material accounted for the lower wood flooring expansion and contraction.
 If you plan to use solid hardwood, it is critical to include expansion gaps and proper humidity control in the rooms for best performance.

 The board’s width has a lot to do with movement.
-An 8-inch wide plain sawn plank of white oak shrinks twice as much as a 4-inch board of the same cut and species.
+An 8-inch wide plain sawn plank of white oak flooring shrinks twice as much as a 4-inch board of the same cut and species.

 For most rooms, add an expansion gap around the perimeter of 10mm to 15mm or 3/8 in. to 1/2 in.
 Use spacers around the wall cut to the desired width.

-How Do You Cover the Expansion Gap?
+How Do You Cover the Flooring Expansion Gap?

 No one should ever see an expansion gap after installing the baseboard molding.
 The baseboard or skirting will cover any gaps between the floor and the wall for a tight finished look.
 Other gap-covering accessories include beading or shoe molding, T-moldings, vent covers, and pipe covers.